oracle/centos2ol/README.md

 * `-r` Reinstalls all CentOS RPMs with Oracle Linux RPMs

-   If a system is swiched to Oracle Linux and there is no newer Oracle Linux version of a package already installed then the CentOS version remains.
+   If a system is switched to Oracle Linux and there is no newer Oracle Linux version of a package already installed then the CentOS version remains.
    This option proceeds to reinstall any CentOS RPM with an identical version from Oracle Linux.
 This is not necessary for support and has no impact to a systems functionality